Skip to main content

 VERY LOW AVAILABILITY

-Kosher food nearly non-existent in Jamaica with tiny Jewish community (~300 Jews, primarily Kingston).
-No kosher restaurants, butchers, or certified facilities on island.
-Kingston's Shaare Shalom Synagogue (only active synagogue) can provide guidance but no food services.
-Options: Self-catering with imported packaged foods (look for OU, OK kosher symbols - very limited); vegetarian Ital restaurants safest option.
-Major resorts (Sandals, Hyatt) may accommodate kosher requests with significant advance notice, imported kosher meals.
+Kosher food is nearly impossible to find in Jamaica, where the Jewish community is tiny (around 300 people, mostly in Kingston).
+There are no kosher restaurants, butchers, or certified facilities anywhere on the island.
+Kingston's Shaare Shalom Synagogue, the only active one, can offer guidance but doesn't provide food.
+Your best bets are self-catering with imported packaged foods marked with OU or OK kosher symbols (the selection is very thin) or eating at vegetarian Ital restaurants.
+Major resorts like Sandals and Hyatt may handle kosher requests with significant advance notice, bringing in imported kosher meals.

 Common Allergens